DigiBP/25DIGIBP1/Readme - Appendix/Feedback Scenarios.md

 - **Scenario 4**: Positive feedback (e.g., praise or kudos) is stored in the Review Board backlog for potential sharing and celebration during regular review meetings.

-  ---- SCREENSHOT OF BPMN part (already uploaded)
+Say that the project team has also created guardrails which support the feedback master on classifying a feedback (Classification Guardrails.md)

 Explain the follow up logic with the review board.
 The review board approves every feedback by using the Feedback Manager (web app).
+Thereby, it is ensured that the same persons keep track of the feedback over time and it is ensured that issues and patterns can be detected directly and feedback is generally recognized.